pgollakota/shutupandship/articles/decorators/index.rst

             return inner
         return decorator

 I am sure this looks very simple by now.

 Summary
 -------
-Decorators functions are just function that just return other functions and they aren't really that complicated once you get a hang of them.
+Decorators are functions that just return other functions and they aren't really that complicated once you get a hang of them.
 Used right, they can really help keep the code clean and elegant.
 Hope this article gave you enough material to get you started with writing your own decorators.

 .. seealso::